zhenze12345/ruby_server/README.md

 ruby_server
 ===========

-A ruby game server based on eventmachine.
+A ruby server based on eventmachine.

 The message handler is just example, and now there is not database support.